bog-dan-ro/cppstd/declarative_c++.md

 children = { label, button };
 ```

-will be nice to write:
+will be nicer to have:

 ```c++
 children = {